 Still the emails kept coming, previewing calls where these mega earners, who had earned more in a month than they had in a year before joining this business, would be spilling their secrets etc, etc.

 By this time I was feeling totally inadequate and ready to quit.
-I felt that I’d been misled, conned, scammed – all the angry emotions that people go through.
+I felt that I’d been misled, conned, scammed – I was angry.

 Then, as I began talking to people in the business I came to understand why this person had made $52K in their first month or $10K in a week.